What is an MRI Scan?

 You will meet one of the MRI technologist team, who will discuss the answers you have provided on the forms.
 If there is any preparation before your scan, the MRI technologist will provide these instructions to you.
 You will be given a gown to change into and asked to remove most of your clothing and accessories, including glasses, jewellery, watch, hearing aids, and hairpins.

 You’ll then be brought into the MRI scanning room and you will lie on a comfortable bed, which we’ll move to get you in the right position for your scan.
-Sometimes you might also have a piece of equipment called a coil (it’s like an ariel or antenna) positioned on your body, which shows the machine where to focus.
+Sometimes you might also have a piece of equipment called a coil (it’s like an aerial or antenna) positioned on your body, which shows the machine where to focus.

 As the machine takes images, you’ll hear loud knocking noises – this is totally normal.
 To help make you comfortable we will give you some earplugs and headphones.
 We can play your favourite radio station in the scanner, and fans keep the air fresh and breezy.